 Yup!
 The farm is on River Road just in line with the airport.
 We are primarily serving homes and business located in the area of Riverside South, Barrhaven, Hunt Club and up through the central part of the city as far north as The Glebe and as far west as Centerpointe and as far east as Gloucester.
 These people are getting home vegetable baskets delivery service.
 CSA share deliveries are currently slated for Thursdays.
 Delivery of fresh vegetable baskets is to your door step very early in the mornings, much like you would expect your newspaper.
 You provide the cooler, box, container that you wish the vegetables places in.
 The vegetables will be fresh, cool and waiting for you as you start your day.
 Any doubts at all, once again, just please ask.
-In 2016 things got a little crazy in terms of area covered.

 If you believe your neighborhood is one that is CSA friendly and I can develop it to include a number of your families that would certainly go along way to ensuring you are included on ‘the route’.
 If you would like your home/office to be set up as a pick up point there is a value to that and I invite you to contact me and we will talk about how that can be organized.

 If I am picking up - can someone else pick up my share for me?